xhantisolani/PKAluminiumWelding/pk-aluminium-welding-solutions/README.md

 ```

 ## 📝 Notes
-- Contact form is demo‑only (logs to console + toast).
-Wire it to your backend or a form service (e.g., Formspree, Netlify Forms) to receive submissions.
+- Contact form is demo‑only (logs to console + toast). needs web3forms access key to receive submissions.
 - Replace demo images with your project photos in `src/assets/images` and update components accordingly.